P-2the-inni/Image-To-Starbound-Converter/README.md

   - The code is currently not perfect and optimisations are in the plan for the future, including simply better written code on the item itself, fast placing and faster generating.<br>
   - It currently is only working for Windows x64 but with enough request I might make it work for Linux or maybe even Mac if I'm feeling generous.<br>
   - Considering making an in-game previewer for the blocks to be pasted with an option tickbox on the in-game item interface.<br>
-  - No gravity blocks included in the converter palette, might add them if people want. <br>
+  - No gravity blocks included in the converter palette, might add them if people want (mentioned above). <br>